-- Open public comment at Board and Commission meetings eComment through the City's website on agenda items, if applicable for Board/Commission - Meetings of various Boards or Commissions - Phone calls, e-mails, letters and/or visits with Board and Commission Members or City Staff. - Public comment via electronic video/audio as provided during a health pandemic or other public emergency in accordance with Minnesota Statutes, section 13D.021, as applicable.
+- Open public comment at Board and Commission meetings eComment through the City's website on agenda items, if applicable for Board/Commission - Meetings of various Boards or Commissions - Phone calls, e-mails, letters and/or visits with Board and Commission Members or City Staff.

+Public comment via electronic video/audio as provided during a health pandemic or other public emergency in accordance with Minnesota Statutes, section 13D.021, as applicable.

-Mic Etiquette for Board/Commission Members and Citizen Participation muted, alert then that they are muted and ask them to unmute themselves.
+Mic Etiquette for Board/Commission Members and Citizen Participation

 - Mute your microphone when you are not speaking.
 This is to help keep the background noise to a minimum. - Be mindful of background noise.
-Also, be mindful during the meeting if someone else is talking and their microphone is
+Also, be mindful during the meeting if someone else is talking and their microphone is muted, alert then that they are muted and ask them to unmute themselves. - Position your microphone in a comfortable position (6-12 inches away from your mouth) and remember to speak towards the microphone when speaking. - When speaking into the microphone, speak at a normal volume.